maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.4.1 =
+* TWEAKED: "Custom text to display when rating is saved" is now also returned on yasr_visitor_multiset

 = 3.4.0 =
 * FIXED: missing "description" field in rich snippets
 * TWEAKED: updated freemius sdk to version 2.5.8